highcharts/highcharts/docs/advanced-chart-features/highcharts-typescript-beta.md

 ------------

 You need a TypeScript-capable Editor, like Microsoft's Visual Studio Code, for getting autocompletion and hints for Highcharts.
-Please note, that Highcharts contains comprehensive declarations, which makes increased memory usage in a few editors like Webstorm necessary.
+Please note that Highcharts contains comprehensive declarations, which makes increased memory usage in a few editors like Webstorm necessary.